s4dhulabs/LFWFBD/Cases/LFCS-1.md

 As you can see, the analysis will return to the same issues we saw in the previous CVE.
 Here I would like to highlight just one detail: ``` the threshold for failed login attempts ```.
 This characteristic is directly related to the most common negative/reactive controls, yet, as simple as it seems, it's tricky to conceive some crucial aspects, such as:

+* How to protect administrative accounts.
-* How to avoid concurrency-related issue
+* How to avoid concurrency-related issues.
-* How to protect administrative accounts
+* How to avoid account lockout threshold bypass.
 * How to establish a fair amount of time until the next round.
-* How to reasonably hit the consensus about how many attempts are enough
+* How to reasonably hit the consensus about how many attempts are enough.

+</p></details>

 ## Mitigation Insights<a name="item3"></a>
 _[Section in progress]_